“Code red for Humanity” - My Key Takeaways from the Latest IPCC Report on Climate Change

 Anthropogenic CO2 removal (CDR) leading to global net negative emissions would lower the atmospheric CO2 concentration and reverse surface ocean acidification (high confidence).

-Anthropogenic CO2 removals and emissions are partially compensated by CO2 release and uptake respectively, from or to land and ocean carbon pools (very high confidence).
+Anthropogenic CO2 removals and emissions are partially compensated by CO2 release and uptake, respectively, from or to land and ocean carbon pools (very high confidence).

 If global net negative CO2 emissions were to be achieved and be sustained, the global CO2-induced surface temperature increase would be gradually reversed but other climate changes would continue in their current direction for decades to millennia (high confidence).
-For instance, it would take several centuries to millennia for global mean sea level to reverse course even under large net negative CO2 emissions (high confidence).
+For instance, it would take several centuries to millennia for the global mean sea level to reverse course even under large net negative CO2 emissions (high confidence).

 Achieving global net zero CO2 emissions is a requirement for stabilizing CO2-induced global surface temperature increase, with anthropogenic CO2 emissions balanced by anthropogenic removals of CO2.